darklow/ff-elastica-manager/README.md

 ## Overview

-ElasticaManager package contains two classes:
+ElasticaManager package contains of following classes:

 1. **ElasticaManager** - working with indexes and elasticsearch server
 2. **IndexManager** - create, delete, manage specific index
+3. **Iterator** - iterates through index data (using ES scan/scroll functionality) and performs user specified closure

 For every index you want to manage, you have to create two classes: